Electric car charging costs

 Charging at a DC fast charging station is the most expensive method of charging available and rates can often be nearly twice as much as charging at home.
 Reason being, you are paying for the convenience of charging at a much quicker rate than you would receive charging at an AC charging station—in minutes as opposed to hours.
 As with public charging, you may also be charged a connection fee, and/or a fee based on the amount of kWh consumed, or the duration of the charging session.

-You might notice that the price of charging via a fast charging station is much more comparable to filling up a traditional gas vehicle.
+You might notice that the price of charging via a fast charging station is much more comparable to filling up a traditional petrol or diesel vehicle.
 However, for the majority of EV drivers, fast charging only applies as an on-the-go option to top-up on longer journeys.

 If you would like to read more about how much it costs to charge an electric car, then head on over to our blog that covers the subject in more detail here.